 Matthew’s primary function is to guide the firm’s core values, vision, and strategy as set forth by his Board, Partners and Team Members into actionable plans tailored specifically to DDG’s diverse business units and their team members.
 Additionally, in his capacity as CEO, he is responsible for the implementation of DDG’s Strategic Plan which sets forth pathways for success and growth opportunities for our clients, our firm, and our team members.
 He also closely monitors the firm’s project workload throughout the Gulf South.
-This allows him to not only help support DDG’s commitment to first-class client service, but it also allows him to keep a pulse on the latest in industry standards and practices in the A/E/C community.
+This allows him to not only help support DDG’s commitment to first-class client service, but it also allows him to keep a pulse on the latest in industry standards and practices in the industry.
 To better serve his community and clients, Matthew holds active memberships in instrumental nonprofit organizations focused on making our industries and communities a better and stronger place.
 Currently, he serves on the Board of Directors for Louisiana Manufacturers Political Action Committee (LAMP) and the Board of Directors for South Central Industrial Association.

 Favorite Project – Matthew’s favorite DDG project is Formosa, St. James.
 In addition to being one of the largest single projects DDG has worked on, it helped us turn the corner into the industrial space at a significant level.
 Even after 2 decades in this field, I was able to still learn a great deal.
 Visibility to process design, EPC procurements, and even cultural practices from exposure to our international clients both domestically and in Taiwan was a daily experience during the height of the project design.